MJabdelilah93/bibliometrics-entity-matching/README.md

 ---

-## One-time setup — Label Studio export placement
+## Optional integration — Label Studio export conversion

-Before running C5 verification for the first time, place your Label Studio annotation export in `data/derived/`:
+The benchmark reported in the associated manuscript was annotated offline using structured evidence-packet spreadsheets, not Label Studio.
+The Label Studio converter is retained only as an optional integration.
+Users choosing this route should place their annotation export in `data/derived/`:

 | Export format | Target path |
 |---|---|